ross-m/gps-logger/README.md

 Why not: I didn't like the idea of relying on some fuzzy notion of expected latency to mark the end of an event.
 It's nondeterministic: anything that interferes with the transmission of a bit could potentially throw off the entire program.

 Approach 2: In the main loop, periodically attempt to parse whatever is in the buffer.
 Why not: There is no concurrency control here.
 The ISR could potentially interrupt the main loop in the middle of a non-atomic instruction and modify something that is being read, which could break parsing.
+It's also very inefficient: why parse before you know there's something to parse?

 Approach 3: Use a state machine to track when a complete sentence has been read, and set a flag telling the main loop that it can go read the data.

-As the code suggests, I decided to go with approach 3.
-There are still weaknesses to this approach, the main one being it assumes that we can always parse and transmit a full sentence within the update interval of the GPS (1 hZ by default).
+I went with the third approach because it offered lightweight buffering without sacrificing consistency or performance like the other approaches.
+It still has weaknesses, the main one being it assumes that we can always parse and transmit a full sentence within the update interval of the GPS (1 hZ by default).
 I mitigated this by disabling interrupts while processing the buffer.
 This comes with the possibility of data loss, but I figured that was a better outcome than potentially corrupting memory or logging a malformed sentence.